maxhayne/distributed-file-system/README.md

 The *ChunkServer* is responsible for storing chunks or shards of files, sending regular heartbeat messages to the *Controller*, and serving data to the *Client*.

 The *Client* communicates with the *Controller* when it wants to receive a list of the stored files, store a file, delete a file, or retrieve a file.
 It only interacts directly with the *ChunkServers* when it sends to them pieces of the files it wishes to store, or when it requests pieces of files for retrieval.

+## Two techniques for fault tolerance

+This project uses two techniques for fault tolerance, **erasure coding** and **replication**.

+Erasure coding splits every file into **chunks**, which can vary in size, but for this project chunks are fixed at 64KB.
+A chunk is further split into nine **shards**, which are each, as you might expect, 64/9KB in size.